Yash-KK/Django-BlogSite/README.md

 # Django-BlogSite

 <ul>
-  <li>A Blog Site where people can register themselves and Post </li>
+  <li>A Blog Site where people can register themselves and Post Blogs </li>
 </ul>